 For example, when I enlisted I had already had a BA.
-I wanted to get my MBA after I was discharged.* When I met other junior enlisted soldiers with only GEDs, married and with three children, that goal didn't seem so important.
-Another soldier with a BA saw the same and it scared the heck out of him.
-Long before his discharge he was studying for his LSAT.
+I wanted to get my MBA after I was discharged.* When I met other junior enlisted soldiers with only GEDs and married with children, that goal didn't seem so important.
+Another soldier with a BA saw the same, and it scared the heck out of him.
+Long before his discharge, he was studying for his LSAT.

 At the same time, I don't like physical activity.
 I never have but when I met lower-ranking soldiers who were older than me with better PT (physical training) scores, it made me want to exercise more frequently.

 Goals change and motivation changes.
-A friend you met in BCT (Basic Combat Training) a couple years ago will be totally different today.
+A friend you met in BCT (Basic Combat Training) a couple of years ago will be totally different today.
 A friend you served with in the same company could be totally different today.
-The frequency and extreme that this happens blows the mind.
+The frequency and extreme that this happens blow the mind.

 * To this day, I don't have my MBA.